EdwardGold67/PyPoll_Challenge.py/README.md

 week 3 for Coloumbia's DS bootcamp
 ---
 ## Overview of Election Audit
-The purpose of the analysis was to determine which candidate won the election based on their vote percentage and total number of votes.
+A Colorado Board of Elections requested for an election audit of a recent local congressional election.
+The goal of the analysis was to determine which candidate won the election based on their vote percentage and total number of votes.
 In addition, I calculated  the total number of votes that came from each county and determined which county was the largest contributer.
 To perform this analysis I used python via the Visual Studio Code platform.

 ---
 ## Election Audit Results